 USAID partners with the World Health Organization (WHO) on a variety of efforts that improve partner country capacity to reduce maternal, newborn, and child mortality and morbidity.
-USAID’s partnership with WHO supports collaborative activities in a wide range of health-related activities, including infectious diseases, maternal and child health, family planning, safe motherhood, newborn health, reproductive health, environmental health, and HIV/AIDS.
+USAID’s partnership with WHO supports collaborative activities in a wide range of health-related activities, including infectious diseases, maternal and child health, family planning, safe motherhood, newborn health, child development and wellbeing, reproductive health, environmental health, tuberculosis, malaria, and HIV/AIDS.

-For over 30 years, USAID has pioneered The Demographic and Health Surveys (DHS) Program.
-The DHS Program provides technical assistance for the implementation of more than 320 household- and facility-based surveys in 90 countries across the world.
-Data collected by the DHS Program allows USAID to monitor trends across health program areas and set priorities for funding, interventions, and policy changes.
+USAID pioneered the Demographic and Health Surveys (DHS) Program over 30 years ago.
+The DHS Program has provided technical assistance for the implementation of more than 320 household and facility surveys in 90 countries across the world.
+Data collected by the DHS Program allows Ministries of Health, USAID and partners to monitor trends across health program areas and set priorities for funding, interventions, and policy changes.

 USAID and the Department of Defense have been partners since the 1960s.
-We work together to align policies, planning, programming, and learning, outreach to advance U.S. foreign policy.
-USAID, the Department of Defense, and the United States Government joined the COVID-19 Vaccines Global Access initiative (COVAX) in January 2021, and have committed to supplying 1 billion Pfizer doses to low and middle income countries.
+Together we work to align policies, planning, programming, learning, and outreach to advance U.S. foreign policy.
+USAID, the Department of Defense, and the United States Government joined the COVID-19 Vaccines Global Access initiative in January 2021, and have committed to supplying 1 billion Pfizer doses to low and middle income countries.

 Programming and investments collectively come together in each USAID priority country to strengthen health care delivery platforms to improve health outcomes for women, newborns, and children.
 Many of the projects below receive multiple types of health funds—including financial support from the U.S. President’s Malaria Initiative, the U.S. international family planning assistance budget, and U.S. President’s Emergency Plan for AIDS Relief—in addition to USAID’s maternal and child health funds.